-The resistance strain type load cell is mainly composed of an elastic body, a resistance strain gauge and a compensation circuit.
+The resistance strain type load cell is mainly composed of an elastic body, a resistance strain gauge (semiconductor type strain gauge) and a compensation circuit.
 The elastic body is the force-bearing element of the load cell, which is made of high-quality alloy steel or high-quality aluminum profile.
 The resistance strain gauge is made of metal foil corroded into a grid shape, and four resistance strain gauges are glued to the elastic body in the form of a bridge structure.
 In the absence of force, the resistance values of the four resistors of the bridge are equal, the bridge is in a balanced state, and the output is zero.
 When the elastic body is deformed by force, the resistance strain gauge also deforms along with it.
 During the bending process of the elastic body, two strain gauges are stretched, the wire becomes longer, and the resistance value increases; the other two strain gauges are compressed, and the resistance value decreases.
 This will cause the original balanced bridge to become unbalanced, and a voltage difference will be generated at both ends of the bridge.
 This voltage difference is proportional to the force on the elastic body.
 By detecting this voltage difference, you can get the gravity of the sensor.
-This After the voltage signal is detected and calculated by the instrument, the corresponding weight value can be obtained.
+After the voltage signal is detected and calculated by the instrument, the corresponding weight value can be obtained.

 (1) High reliability, strong anti-interference ability, and good lightning protection performance.